 - MB Stuart, that's a good place to end.
-Thanks very much for joining us on the podcast. - SD Thanks very much. - MB If you'd like to hear more about what we mean by 'Actual Investors', and read more straight talking and original views, subscribe to our blog, Actually, at actually.bailliegifford.com.
+Thanks very much for joining us on the podcast. - SD Thanks very much. - MB You can find our podcast Short Briefings on Long Term Thinking at bailliegifford.com/podcasts, and subscribe on Apple Podcasts, Spotify, and TuneIn.
+And if you enjoyed the podcast, please spread the word.

+If you'd like to hear more about what we mean by 'Actual Investors', and read more straight talking and original views, subscribe to our blog, Actually, at actually.bailliegifford.com.